jkmangang/jkmangang/_posts/2017-02-20-tapta-albums-and-its-songs.md

 7. GV 03 - with Tondang
 8. GV 03 - Group

-## Total Songs: 335 (-5 = 330)
+## Total Songs: 335 (-2 = 333)
 Note: "Nobel Prize" is included in both Vol 11 and Combing Operation.
 "Mahoot" is also included in Vol 06 and Khudop.
-There are some remixes in Aka Train Series also.

 ****